 Girls everywhere seem to be getting really frustrated and complaining about how hard it is to lean out their lower body, especially when stepping on stage.
-I was at BodyPower last week and the topic came up a few times with a few girls who were stepping on stage.
-It seems as though a few things need to be answered, put straight and a few need to know the reality.
 What can we do about these bloody soft thighs, hips and glutes ey?
-Not all of us have the genetics of my partner in crime..
+Not all of us are genetic outliers.

 Well, first let’s look at fat cells.
 Under the microscope, fat cells are all absolutely identical, whether you’re a male, female or badger ( i have no references for the badger fat cell unfortunately).
 Physiologically they’re all the same.
 But there is something different, something trying to stop us from losing fat.
 Now in women, it’s pretty easy to see.
 You are put on this earth to reproduce, to make babies.
 That is the sole reason it is hard to budge fat off in the reproductive area, its the last place the body will want to lose fat from.
 It stores fat as a protective mechanism so that if it were to happen that you couldn’t eat for a few days/weeks, you could survive and still reproduce.

 Picture this, you’re stranded on an island with no food, but you do have water.
 Your bodies predominant fuel source will be fat, and of course protein.
 In a state of starvation, metabolically active tissue like muscle will of course be used.
 It’s just something that the body doesn’t need to lug round.
 It’s useless here.
 But, the body does need to keep the fat that is protecting the very thing that is the mechanism to reproduce.
 You go weeks without food and you’d see, the very last place to lose fat would be the thighs, hips and glutes.
 It’s just innate.
 Sorry girls.